What is the ice scoring model?

 The ICE Scoring Model is a reasonably rapid technique to assign a numerical score to specific possible initiatives or ideas to prioritize them based on their relative value.

-ICE is an acronym that stands for Impact, Confidence, and Ease, and these are the three measures used to evaluate projects.
+ICE is an acronym that stands for Impact, Confidence, and Ease, and these are the three measures used to evaluate projects for project managers.

 The History of the Ice Scoring Model